SoundsLikeJonny/WwiseUnrealGenerateGamesyncsDataTable-Deprecated-/README.md

 ## UNIX Executable: Using a Bash Script to Run the Python Script
 To avoid opening a Python IDE everytime to run the script, a UNIX Exeutable can be used instead.

+Create a new .txt file and enter the following:

-You can used 'cd' to change to the .py file directory and 'python3 "FileNameHere.py"' to run
+> Note: You can used 'cd' to change to the .py file directory and 'python3 "FileNameHere.py"' to run
 ```
 #!/bin/bash